Qianlong Emperor Hong Li — A Lucky Monarch and His Autocratic Reign

 Hong Li ascended to the throne as Qianlong Emperor smoothly at a mature age (24), when he could run the kingdom himself and didn’t need any manipulative regents nor powerful clans.

-His father left him a prosperous empire with a very rich exchequer, an efficient government little corruption, as well as absolute centralized power.
+His father left him a prosperous empire with a very rich exchequer, an efficient government with little corruption, as well as absolute centralized power.

-His birth mother, the Empress Xiaoshengxian (1693 — 1777), was a caring and longevous woman who always loved and accompanied him.
+His birth mother, Empress Xiaoshengxian (1693 — 1777), was a caring and longevous woman who always loved and accompanied him.

 Summer Palace, the fabulous royal garden in Beijing, was built under the command of Qianlong Emperor, as a birthday gift to his beloved mother.

 Natural View and Buildings of the Summer Palace

 Change of Policy and Recovery of Ruling Classes' Privilege